onzfonz/comp227/src/content/3/en/part3c.md

 We could use the database directly from our JavaScript code with the [official MongoDB Node.js driver](https://mongodb.github.io/node-mongodb-native/) library, but it is quite cumbersome to use.
 We will instead use the [Mongoose](http://mongoosejs.com/index.html) library that offers a higher-level API.

-Mongoose could be described as an <i>object document mapper</i> (ODM), and saving JavaScript objects as Mongo documents is straightforward with this library.
+Mongoose could be described as an **object document mapper** (ODM), and saving JavaScript objects as Mongo documents is straightforward with this library.

 Let's install Mongoose: